What is a cesarean delivery?

 Other reasons for a cesarean delivery include premature babies, placenta previa, abruptio placentae, high blood pressure, big baby, medical complications.

 A C-Section is not much different than other surgery types.
 The one major difference is anesthesia.
 Women have the choice between an epidural and spinal during C-Section delivery.
-The idea is to block pain completely, while allowing the woman to be a part of the birthing process.
-Typically, spinal anesthesiaprovides deeper pain relief and takes less time to fully block pain.
-Spinals can be given in the operating room just before the doctor starts C-section delivery.
+The idea is to block pain completely while allowing the woman to be a part of the birthing process.
+Typically, spinal anesthesia provides deeper pain relief and takes less time to fully block pain.
+Spinal can be given in the operating room just before the doctor starts C-section delivery.
 Spinals are also commonly used for emergency C-sections.